 At the ProVeg Incubator, we’re delighted to be building a lifelong, collaborative community of startup founders.
 After successfully completing our accelerator programme, startups join our alumni, and we continue to support them for as long as they need us.
 What’s more, they also support one another by exchanging resources, sharing contacts, and offering advice.

-In October, we launched the fifth cohort of startups to join the ProVeg Incubator.
-We asked the founders of each of the six companies the same question: “In your opinion, what does it take for a startup to be successful?”.
+We asked the founders of six of our alumni the same question: “In your opinion, what does it take for a startup to be successful?”.
 Here is what they told us.

 Stéphanie from The Fast Good Company: